spacefault/keybinds/README.md

 1. Download the Script
 2. Give permissions to execute the script
     - do `chmod +x keymanager.sh`
+3. Run the Script
-3. Follow the on screen instructions
+4. Follow the on screen instructions